-Tyrosine is one of the amino acids, which are the building blocks of protein.
+Tyrosine is an amino acid.
+Amino acids are the building blocks of protein.
 The body makes tyrosine from another amino acid called phenylalanine.
 Tyrosine can also be found in dairy products, meats, fish, eggs, nuts, beans, oats, and wheat.

-Tyrosine is used in protein supplements to treat an inherited disorder called phenylketonuria (PKU).
-People who have this problem can’t process phenylalanine properly, so as a result they can’t make tyrosine.
-To meet their bodies’ needs, supplemental tyrosine is given.
+Tyrosine is most commonly used in protein supplements to treat an inherited disorder called phenylketonuria (PKU).
+People who have this disorder can't process phenylalanine properly.
+As a result they can't make tyrosine.
+To meet their bodies' needs, supplemental tyrosine is given.